VilmaTuresson/quiz/README.md

 # Sports Quiz

 This sports quiz is made to entertain.
 It is targeted towards anyone interested in sports!
 Each question in this quiz is about a different type of sport.
 With a straightforward design and clear instructions this game is easy to run through and start over again.
+[Sports Quiz](https://vilmaturesson.github.io/quiz/)

 ![responsive-picture](https://user-images.githubusercontent.com/89077706/144298587-2c5c3827-dca9-4ff1-b031-ecd8ace07f75.png)